 Your character is shaped by your innermost beliefs and your utmost desires.
 What do you believe to be good or evil?
 What do you consider to be important or unimportant?
 What is the dream of your life?
 What would you like to do if you had all the resources in the world?
 What would you not do if nobody were watching you?
 What would you do if the eyes of the world were on you?
 The answers you give to these questions give an indication of your character.

 Certainly, character is a solid foundation for building a strong personal brand.
-However, when people are unaware of your character, you will only occupy high places in obscurity.
-Sometimes, people could be aware of your character, yet they will not place much weight on its value.
-There are also instances when your character could be misconceived.
+However, when people are unaware of your character you will only occupy high places in obscurity.
+Sometimes, people can be aware of your character yet they will not place much weight on its value.
+There are also instances when your character can be misconceived.
 All these scenarios have ways in which they could hurt your brand.

 A personal brand doesn’t build itself.
 You are responsible for your brand.
 You must build it to endure.
 For it to endure, ensure that there is no mismatch between your private identity and your public image.